 Yes.
 Standard access provision will be available at Botanic Gardens and City Hall ground.
 All cafes and restaurants along the route will provide required standard access.
 Accessible toilets will be available at Botanic Gardens and City Hall.

-There will be normal parking available along the remainder of the Embankment and on the streets around the route.
+There will be normal parking available along the remainder of the Lagan embankment and on the streets around the route.
 We would of course like to encourage you to cycle to the event.